Posted on 24th July 2018 by Katrina Docherty

 Write effective job postings

 You can’t hire a diverse workforce if they can’t find you first.
-Writing effective and well-placed job postings is one of the best ways to expand your recruitment funnel, with the words, format, placement, and even colour of your job ad having an influence on the type of people who apply.
+Writing effective and well-placed job postings are one of the best ways to expand your recruitment funnel, with the words, format, placement, and even colour of your job ad having an influence on the type of people who apply.

 For example, the language of your posting automatically eliminates certain ethnic groups, and the publication you use will have a significant effect on your reach.
-Word choice is also very important, with old-fashioned words not appealing to youth, and masculine-type words like “competitive” unlikely to appeal to female applicants.
+Word choice is also very important, with old-fashioned words not appealing to youth and masculine-type words like “competitive” unlikely to appeal to female applicants.
 With 75% of the global workforce made up of millennials by 2025 according to Deloitte, online job ads that target the young are especially relevant.

 Build relationships with cultural groups

 The best way to represent your community is to build long-term relationships with the cultural groups and organisations that define it.
 Networking is the secret to all good recruitment efforts, with thoughtful and expansive networking the best way to appeal to a wider group of people.

 Instead of going through your regular media channels, why not reach out to associations and organisations through their own publications.
 While online efforts can be productive, workplace diversity requires diversity in media and effort on the ground building relationships with members of the local community.